philou/philou.github.com/_posts/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches.markdown

 We started with [Patrice](https://twitter.com/pdalesme), a very experienced developer from one of the first teams we had coached.
 After some negotiation with his managers and a few other parties, he joined us for 20% of his time.
 We would not have been able to negotiate a company-wide part-time coach role. **Negotiating on a case-by-case basis proved to be way simpler!**

 We started to spend our Thursdays together, working the ins and outs of our material.
 At the time, this meant going through [code katas]({{site.url}}/categories/#coding-dojo).
 We also used these Thursdays to write down the critical learnings of every exercise.
+(Note: Tell me if you would like me to write in more details about the different plans of katas we are using with teams.)

 After a few months, Patrice felt confident enough to run the katas with a group of newcomers.